RIKEN-RCCS/lens3/v2/doc/design.md

 uniqueness.

 __px:pool-name__ entry is used to make a pool-name unique.
-Lens3 uses a generated random for a pool-name.
+Lens3 uses a generated random as a pool-name.

 __bx:bucket__ entry stores bucket data.
 It is atomically assigned to mutex the bucket name.
 The bucket namespace is shared by all users.